Hosch250/DiscriminatedUnion.Generator/README.md

 ## Analyzers
 Some analyzers are included to help prevent issues.

-### Non-Partial Member
+### Child Member with Generic
-If you don't mark one of your members as partial, the generator will ignore it.
-However, this was probably a mistake, so this will raise a warning.
+Generics must be included on the parent type; defining generic child types is not allowed (child members may use generics included on the parent type, however).
+This analyzer will raise an error.

 ### Invalid Accessibility
 DUs must be internal or public.
 Private types don't make sense in this case, because the derived members will not be visible, and protected types don't make sense because DUs cannot be further derived.
 This analyzer will raise an error.